MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-default-sharing-link.md

 1. In the left pane, select **site collections**.

-2. Select the site collection that you want to change, and then select **Sharing**.
+2. Select the site that you want to change, and then select **Sharing**.

 3. Under **Default link type**, clear the **Respect default organization setting** check box, and then choose the option you want to show by default when a user gets a link.